yukikitayama/cpp/note/oop.md

 - The data and the code are enclosed together in the same world, divided into classes.
 - Each class is like a recipe that can be used when you want to create a useful object.
+- Create a template which is a generalized, parameterized class for vary requirements and different situations to be used.

 ## Object